ungana/git-status-monitor/README.md

 Monitors a git repo for changes via git status & notifies you when changes show up via email.
 Useful for monitoring files for unexpected changes in production.

+**NOTE**: For the time being this command should be called from a scheduling application such as cron.

 ## Usage

 ```bash